 New Strategy for the Australian General Aviation Sector

-On 18 November 2020, the GAAN finalised its New Strategy for the Australian General Aviation Sector (the Strategy), the network's forward work plan for the GA sector.
+The GAAN has published its New Strategy for the Australian General Aviation Sector (the Strategy), the network's forward work plan for the GA sector.

 The Strategy outlines the goals of the GAAN, which include: